Killer29018/Concat/readme.md

 ```
 dup ( a -- a a )
 Duplicate the value at the top of the stack

+swap ( a b -- b a)
+Swap the top two elements on the stack

+over ( a b -- a b a)
+Dup the second element in the stack

+rot ( a b c -- b c a)
+Rotate the top 3 elements in the stack
 ```

 ### Planned Commands